GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/4_discussion.typ

 Adding adversarial noise sources in the room, employing white noise and, more realistically, sound from musical instruments or television would constitute an interesting extension of this work.
 //The presence of noise had an appreciable effect on the performance of our single source #acr("SSL") study (see @sec:ssl:single_source:experiments:noise).
 It would thus be interesting to study the impact of noise on this approach.

-// #gaet[
-//   To which extent should I detail _how hard_ it was ?
-//   Is there some room to expose how tough it turned out to be, or should I stick to a more factual analysis ?
-// ]
-//
-// #draft[
-//   - [x] Performance is far from being perfect (SotA)
-//   - [x] No noise handling
-//   - [x] 2D environment (i.e. no 3D, no elevation).
-However, our simulator does support it
-//
-//   Limitations:
-//   - Energy criteria (@sec:ssl:multi_source:method:dataset)
-// ]